garden-rs/garden/doc/src/commands.md

 # Commands can be defined in multiple ways.
 # Strings and lists of strings are both supported via "String to List Promotion".
 # The YAML reader accepts multi-line strings using the "|" pipe syntax.
+#
+# Values in `commands` and `variables` are interpolated.
+# ${variables} are interpolated from garden's variables and environment variables
+# before the shell ever sees them.
+Plain $shell_variables are not interpolated and
+# can be used just like regular shell variables.
+# Only ${braced_variables} are interpolated.

 commands:
   one-line: echo hello "$@"